CefasRepRes/aquanet/README.md

 ## Installation

 Use remotes package to install from GitHub (ensure installed from CRAN if not already).
-NOTE: insert personal access token at `PAT` to allow download whist repo is set to private for development.

 ````
-library("remotes")
+library(remotes)
-remotes::install_github("CefasRepRes/aquanet", auth_token = "PAT")
+remotes::install_github("CefasRepRes/aquanet")
-library("CefasRepRes/aquanet")
+library(aquanet)
 ````